Newcastle upon Tyne: Grainger Town

-Grey's Monument, which commemorates Prime Minister Earl Grey and his Reform Act 1832, stands above Monument Metro Station and was designed and built by Edward Hodges Baily and Benjamin Green.
+Grey's Monument, which commemorates Prime Minister Earl Grey and his Reform Act of 1832, stands above and was designed and built by Edward Hodges Baily and Benjamin Green.
 Hodges, who also built Nelson's Column, designed and built the statue, and the monument plinth was designed and built by Benjamin Green.

 The Grainger Market replaced an earlier market originally built in 1808 called the Butcher Market.
-The Grainger Market itself, was opened in 1835 and was Newcastle's first indoor market.
-At the time of its opening in 1835 it was said to be one of the largest and most beautiful markets in Europe.
+The Grainger Market was Newcastle's first indoor market.
+At the time of its opening in 1835, it was said to be one of the largest and most beautiful markets in Europe.
 The opening was celebrated with a grand dinner attended by 2000 guests, and the Laing Art Gallery has a painting of this event.
 With the exception of the timber roof which was destroyed by a fire in 1901 and replaced by latticed-steel arches the Market is largely in its original condition.
 The Grainger Market architecture, like most in Grainger Town, which are either grade I or II listed, was listed grade I in 1954 by English Heritage.

 The development of the city in the 1960s saw the demolition of part of Grainger Town as a prelude to the modernist rebuilding initiatives of T. Dan Smith, the leader of Newcastle City Council.
 A corruption scandal was uncovered involving Smith and John Poulson, a property developer from Pontefract, West Yorkshire, and both were imprisoned.
-Echoes of the scandal were revisited in the late 1990s in the BBC TV mini-series, Our Friends in the North.
+Echoes of the scandal were revisited in the late 1990s in the BBC TV series, Our Friends in the North.